annerosenisser/cheatsheet/README.md

 * If you want to run the cronjob on a server: enter the server
 * enter `crontab -e` in the terminal
 * enter `<minutes> <hours> <day of month> <month> <day of week>`
- * for example `6 0 * * 1-6 cd /home/annerose/Python/continuousscraper/ && python processcontrol.py new`
+ * for example `6 0 * * 1-6 cd /home/annerose/Python/continuousscraper/ && python processcontrol.py`
  * this signifies that the process will start to run Monday through Saturday at 6 minutes past midnight.

 For more information, see